Ensuring academic and social success by connecting with every child, every day.

 Welcome to Monte Vista Elementary School where all staff members are committed to high levels of instruction and helping all students become respectful and responsible leaders, for today as well as for the future.
 The information in this handbook has been prepared to answer all stakeholder questions regarding Monte Vista Elementary.
 If you have questions, please feel free to contact us at 801-254-8040.

-What happens when students choose not to follow PRIDE Rules?
+What happens when students choose not to follow The Mustang 5 Rules?

 Students will …

 - Work with teachers to resolve the situation or problem

 - Work with administrator to resolve the situation or problem

 - Communicate concerns with parents or guardians.